Every Homeschool

 • 01There is no best kindergarten curriculum, only best fits.
 The three variables that matter: parent-intensity willingness, child's reading readiness, budget.

-• 02Free options are genuinely good in 2026.
-The Good and the Beautiful K, Khan Academy Kids, and Ambleside Online Year 0 deliver quality education at $0.
+• 02Free and low-cost options are genuinely good in 2026.
+The Good and the Beautiful, Khan Academy Kids, and Ambleside Online Year 0 deliver quality education at minimal cost.

 • 03Start with a 2-hour morning, not a 4-hour school day.
 Kindergarten should be short, playful, and stop before the child stops.